-- 1. Where a roof requires oversize holes, only the portion of the roof outside of the recommendations require provision for expansion.
-Normally this takes place towards the eaves - 2.
+- 1. Roofs requiring oversized holes are solid fixed towards the ridge and provision for expansion is made towards the gutter line. - 2.
 These are guidelines only and special engineering of the roof, fixing or ventilation may allow greater spans to be used. - 3.
 These diagrams refer only to roof cladding screwed through the top.
-Secret or clip fixed roofs can move more freely if installed correctly and allow for using greater run lengths. - 4.
-The recommendations are based on preventing damage to the fasteners and are not a recommendation to prevent roof noise.
+Secret or clip-fixed roofs can move more freely if installed correctly and allow for greater run lengths. - 4.
+The recommendations are based on preventing damage to the fasteners and are not recommendations to prevent roof noise.